rd636/adc_scripts/README.md

+These scripts support the care and feeding of SSL certificates and keys.
+Focused on identifying systems in fragile conditions and facilitating cleanup.
+Combine with ADM SSL Certificate Management and configuration jobs for robust remediation.

 ## Read-only type scripts:
 - invalid.pl - Confirm ssl files are not using invalid characters like spaces, asterisks, slashes, etc.
 - missing.pl - Confirm all in-use ssl files are in /nsconfig/ssl.